 No. You can create a real-time snapshot while the disk is connected and in use, without affecting the normal operation of your business.
 However, the snapshot can only capture the written data but not cached data of the cloud disk.
 To ensure all application data is captured, we recommend that you suspend all disk I/O operations before creating a snapshot.
 For a cloud disk that is used as a system disk, we recommend that you shut down the CVM to create a more complete snapshot.

 Creating a snapshot will occupy a small amount of the cloud disk I/O. We recommend creating snapshots during off-peak hours of your business.

 The time it takes to create a snapshot is influenced by factors such as the number of disk writes and the underlying read-write operations.
 Creating a snapshot will not affect your disk use.

 For more information, see Creating Cloud Disks using Snapshots.

 For more information, see Rolling Back to Snapshots.

 Yes.
 You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot’s point in time.

 No. It can only be deleted after the replication is complete.

-After cross-region replication, the new snapshot is no longer associated with the source disk of the source snapshot.
+The snapshot created via cross-region replication is no longer associated with the source disk of the source snapshot.
 The rollback feature is unavailable for replicated snapshot.